Edinburgh Mathematical Society: Activity

 The Society organises and funds meetings and other research events throughout Scotland.
 There are normally eight meetings a year, at which talks are presented by mathematicians.

 Every four years it awards the Sir Edmund Whittaker Memorial Prize to an outstanding mathematician with a Scottish connection.
 The Society is a corporate member of the European Mathematical Society, and in 2008 it became a member of the Council for the Mathematical Sciences.

 Journals

-The publishes an academic journal, the Proceedings of the Edinburgh Mathematical Society, published by Cambridge University Press (ISSN 0013-0915.)
-The Proceedings were first published in 1884, and is issued three times a year.
-It covering a range of pure and applied mathematics.
+The society releases an academic journal, the Proceedings of the Edinburgh Mathematical Society, published by Cambridge University Press (ISSN 0013–0915.)
+The Proceedings were first published in 1884, and are issued three times a year, covering a range of pure and applied mathematics subjects.

 Between 1909 and 1961, the Society also published the Edinburgh Mathematical Notes, on the suggestion of George Alexander Gibson, a professor at the University of Glasgow, who wished to remove the more elementary or pedagogical articles from the Proceedings.